WICG/bundle-preloading/overview.md

 `site.wbn` is a bundle containing all of the other files under `assets/`.

-Note that from the point of view of this protocol, it is not strictly necessary that the content of the bundle is duplicated in the server's filesystem.
-In theory, it would be possible for the server to store just the bundle file and use it to serve single (not bundled) requests to individual resources.
-Detailed prototyping will be necessary to evaluate the performance implications of that alternative approach.
+Note that from the point of view of this protocol, it is not strictly necessary that the content of the bundle is actually duplicated in the server's filesystem.
+It would be possible for the server to store just the bundle file and use it to serve single (not bundled) requests to individual resources.
+See the section on [Bundle preloading for servers](./subresource-loading-server.md) for more details.

 ### Code splitting